Essentials of Good Ad Copy: Expert Tips from the Golden Age of Advertising

 • Simplify

-• Write for the medium
+• Leverage the medium

 Bill Bernbach speaks to fundamentals of good ad copy